Bank Runs With and Without Bank Failure: Conceptual Framework

-Another set of theories model runs as a response to aggregate public signals that lead depositors to revise their assessment of the riskiness of deposits.
+\paragraph{Information-based Runs} In another class of theories, runs are modeled as a response to aggregate public signals that lead depositors to revise their assessment of the riskiness of deposits.
 We refer to these as \textit{information-based runs}.
 These aggregate signals are not bank-specific.
 This class of models assumes that bank assets are opaque and depositors cannot tell apart good and bad banks \citep{Dang2017}.
-Hence, they run on all banks if a signal is sufficiently bad.
-For example, depositors might run in response to a signal that a recession is imminent \citep{Gorton1988,Calomiris1991}.
-Such a signal could be a decline in the stock market, a rise in business failures, or runs on other banks.
+In particular, suppose at time $t=1$ depositors receive a noisy public signal $y=\theta + \epsilon$, where $\epsilon$ is a mean-zero shock.
+In this setting, if a signal is sufficiently bad, $y < \overline y$, a run constitutes an equilibrium.
 Such runs away from bank debt can occur even in response to small shocks \citep{Gorton2012book,Gorton2014}.\footnote{In recent work by \cite{Dang2020information}, runs arise when an adverse signal about the collateral backing bank debt leads agents to produce information about bank debt.
 As a result, there is a regime switch, and bank debt moves from being information-insensitive to information-sensitive.
-Agents flee bank debt out of fear that others have private information about the value of bank debt.}
+Agents flee bank debt out of fear that others have private information about the value of bank debt.} Information-based theories also capture the idea that depositors can misinterpret public signals and mistakenly run on healthy banks.
+If the realization of the shock $\epsilon$ is sufficiently low, then a bank with a high $\theta>\theta^L$ can be run.